 - If not, why not?

-The decision to deny an accommodation should not be taken lightly.
-Institutions have found themselves in legal trouble for devoting insufficient thought to the conclusion that a requested accommodation should be denied.
+The decision to conclude that a requested adjustment or modification cannot be implemented as a reasonable accommodation cannot be taken lightly; institutions have found themselves in legal trouble for devoting insufficient thought to reaching such a conclusion.

 Answering the above questions and documenting the process will allow instructors to establish that they have carefully evaluated the awarded accommodation and the course/program objectives.
 Failure to provide a reasonable accommodation to a student with a disability is a violation of law, putting in jeopardy an institution's federal funding.
 However, disability laws also require that students with disabilities meet the "essential," "academic," and "technical" standards of the class / program.